 How Transactional Replication Works

-The Log Reader Agent monitors the transaction log of each database configured for transactional replication and copies the transactions marked for replication from the transaction log into the distribution database.
-The Distribution Agent moves the initial snapshot jobs and the transactions held in the distribution database tables to Subscribers.
+The Log Reader Agent monitors the transaction log of each database configured for transactional replication and copies the transactions marked for replication from the transaction log into the distribution database, which acts as a reliable store-and-forward queue.
+The Distribution Agent copies the initial snapshot files from the snapshot folder and the transactions held in the distribution database tables to Subscribers.

 When snapshots are distributed and applied to Subscribers, only those Subscribers waiting for initial snapshots are affected.
-Other Subscribers to that publication (those that are already receiving inserts, updates, deletes, or other modifications to the published data) are unaffected.
+Other Subscribers to that publication (those that have already been initialized) are unaffected.

 Concurrent Snapshot Processing